SightPlusPlus/SightPlusPlus-Server/Intel_SighPP_CMake/Intel_SighPP_CMake/src/ml_lib/README.md

 - SPDLOG (for logging)

 ### Future development
-* Improve the performance of the object detection moule (execuutting with GPU; applying OpenVINOetc.).
+* Improve the performance of the object detection moule (execuutting with GPU; applying OpenVINO etc.).
 * Train more object detection models with higher accuracy.